 Mix crust ingredients, pat into the pan, refrigerate for a few hours or overnight.

 Preheat oven to 325.
 Put the top ingredients in the Vitamix and let it do its magic.
 It will get hot, and takes about five minutes.
 Pour into a separate bowl and stir in sweet potato, pour into pan and voila!
 The separate mixing is because otherwise you get whipped pie, which is yummy, but the texture is just wrong for a normal sweet potato pie.

-Bake for 20 min.
+Bake for 20-25 min.
+It will still be jiggly and will firm as it cools.
 Allow to cool & enjoy thoroughly.

 I’m submitting this to a blogging carnival, hosted by: